Holiday Parks in Snowdonia

 Lodges, Caravans, Camping, Glamping & Touring Parks in Snowdonia

-Many people think of Snowdonia as the mountainous region of Wales.
-Thats true but the area also takes in the Llŷn Peninsula, Cambrian Coastline, Conwy Valley and the Hiraethog.
+Many people know Snowdonia as the mountainous region of Wales.
+Whilst that's true, the area also takes in the Llŷn Peninsula, Cambrian coastline, Conwy Valley and the Hiraethog.
 Snowdonia is certainly a region with dramatic contrasts.
-In the morning, you could be up in the sky on one of Snowdonia's mountainous peaks whilst in the afternoon, walking on the glorious sandy beaches such as Harlech, Dinas Dinlle or Black Rock Sand).
+In the morning, you could be up in the sky on one of Snowdonia's mountainous peaks whilst in the afternoon, walking on any one of the glorious sandy beaches at Harlech, Dinas Dinlle or Black Rock Sand.

-Many believe Snowdonia is a land of mountains but there is a large stretch of wonderful coastline to explore with amazing golden sandy beaches.
-One of the hot spots is the gorgeous northern arc of Cardigan Bay where the Snowdonian mountains sweep down to the coast.
+Snowdonia is of course famous for the mountain that dominates the area, it's hard to miss!
+The mountain is an internationally famous tourist destination but asa region Snowdonia has much more to offer.
+There's a wonderful stretch of coastline with pristine sandy beaches with one of the highlights being the sweeping Cardigan Bay where the mountains meet the sea.
 Cardigan Bay is home to several pretty seaside villages with lovely beaches.
 Favourites include Aberdyfi, Llanbedr and Harlech with its medieval castle and Royal St David’s golf course - one of the best in Wales. .

 Snowdonia has numerous inland lakes and rivers that provide a varierty of watersports for all ages.
 Llyn Tegid, Bala, is Wales’s largest natural lake and is a mecca for sailing, canoeing and windsurfing.
 Another popular lake is Llyn Geirionydd in the Gwydir forest which is a favourite with boaters.
 Llyn Gwynant is another stunning lake that is popular for watersports and has the added interest of being one of the locations where Tombraider II was filmed.,